jlink-blog/jlink-blog.github.io/_posts/2018-09-06-stateful-testing.md

 failing example has been found.

-If we wanted to we could have additional properties, e.g. for running sequences against other intial states or adding invariants.
+If we wanted to we could have additional properties, e.g. for running sequences against other intial states or with added invariants.

 ## Running the Property